yury-lysogorskiy/lammps/doc/src/fix_hmc.rst

 * 5 = change in total energy (kinetic + potential energy) for last trial move

 These values are updated once every *N* timesteps.
-The scalar and cummulative counts are "intensive"; the three energies are "extensive" and are in energy :doc:`units <units>`.
+The scalar and cumulative counts are "intensive"; the three energies are "extensive" and are in energy :doc:`units <units>`.

 No parameter of this fix can be used with the *start/stop* keywords of